 I belong to one of the Internet's most old-fashioned groups.
 It's a Good Thing.

-Some of us are, again, mailing paper Valentines to each other.
-I worked on mine this afternoon while sitting upstairs in my dream room and listening to my record player.
-And ok, I had to lift the lid carefully, for it was heavy with some of my clothes and the album spinning around was my 1960's Christmas Treasured Hits one.
-But hey.
+Some of us are mailing paper Valentines to each other and I worked on mine this afternoon while sitting upstairs in my dream room, listening to my record player.

 My cats slept nearby on my bed and there was snow outside the windows and a pool of light on the table where I filled out my Valentines.
-I smiled because always, writing upon Valentine cards makes me feel 10 years old again and reminds me of the delight of Valentine's Day parties (oh those cupcakes!) in warm elementary school rooms.
+I smiled because always, signing Valentine cards makes me feel 10-years-old again and reminds me of the delight of Valentine's Day parties (oh those cupcakes!) in warm elementary school rooms.

-And may I never, ever, ever toss away a holiday just because other people decry and spoil it--I am letting their negativity win and spread and thrive if I do.
-But instead, may I celebrate each holiday on my own terms and keep them all with joy.
+May I never let others' negativity win, spread and thrive.
+But instead, may I celebrate each holiday on my own terms (when I can) and keep them all with joy.

-And may I never have anything better to do than let people know that God loves them.
-Because after all, that's what matters first and foremost anyway.
+Personally, I never have anything better to do than let people know that God and I love them.
+Because after all, that's what always matters most, any and all days, indeed.

 "When I was young, I used to admire intelligent people; as I grow older, I admire kind people." ...
 Abraham Joshua Heschel